 For most people in 2026, Hetk at $15/year is the best choice.
 It’s the cheapest real-time sync solution, supports all three major providers, and has the best privacy controls.
 The 21-day free trial means you can test it risk-free.

-If your team needs booking features or you want a more established product, OneCal is the alternative, but expect to pay 6–7x more.
+If your team needs booking features or you want a more established product, OneCal is the alternative.
+Expect to pay 6–7x more though.